UberEclectic/skydio-skills/README.md

 Skydio Skills
 =============

-*NOTE (December 2018): You will need a whitelisted Skydio Developer Console beta-testing account to access any of the functionality described below.
-Please contact sdk@skydio.com for requests.*

 This repo shows you how to programmatically move the R1, detect and follow subjects, and receive telemetry.